 I believe it.

-As a reading specialist (I hold an MS in Elementary Reading & Literacy), I have seen first hand how important alphabet knowledge is.
+As a reading specialist (I hold an MS in Elementary Reading and Literacy), I have seen first hand how important alphabet knowledge is.

-As a parent to seven, I know how important it is to cherish childhood, and not spend time pushing hardcore academics too early.
+As a mom to nine kids, I know how important it is to cherish childhood, and not spend time pushing hardcore academics too early.